aws/aws-cdk/packages/@aws-cdk/aws-elasticloadbalancingv2/README.md

 });
 ```

+A target with a condition contains either `pathPatterns` or `hostHeader`, or
+both.
+If both are specified, both conditions must be met for the requests to
-`priority` is a required field when you add targets with conditions.
-The lowest
+be routed to the given target. `priority` is a required field when you add
-number wins.
+targets with conditions.
+The lowest number wins.

-The `pathPattern` condition routes a certain path to the target.
-Cannot be combined with `pathPatterns`.

-The `pathPatterns` condition allows for multiple paths to route to a target.
-Cannot be combined with `pathPattern`.

-Every listener must have at least one target without conditions.
+Every listener must have at least one target without conditions, which is
+where all requests that didn't match any of the conditions will be sent.

 ### Defining a Network Load Balancer